geoadmin/doc-tech/docs/identify-features.md

 ## Request Details

-To interact with the identify features service, you need to provide specific parameters in your request.
+To interact with the `identify` endpoint, you need to provide specific parameters in your request.
 This endpoint only has query parameters that modify the behavior of the request, some are required and some are optional.

 ### Query Parameters